Accessing the Collections

 Information for Visiting Researchers

-Please contact the Special Collections Research Center before your visit to determine the availability of the materials you wish to consult.
+Please contact Special Collections before your visit to determine the availability of the materials you wish to consult.

 When you arrive at Regenstein Library you will need to stop at the Library Privileges Office (located in JRL 100, directly to the left of the entrance/exit desk) to obtain a Day Pass and register to use Special Collections.
 A valid driver's license or other current identification with a photograph must be presented at the Privileges Offices.
 Be sure to explain that you will be using Special Collections materials.
 If you required guest access to WiFi, please ask for it at this time.

-Once admitted to the library, please proceed to the Special Collections Research Center on the first floor (JRL 130).
+Once admitted to the library, please proceed to the Hanna Holborn Gray Special Collections Research Center on the first floor (JRL 130).
 You will need your identification to complete your registration.
 Special Collections staff will assist you in using the collections and explain the Guidelines for the Use of Special Collections.